jacopodallafior/LMI_Project/README.md

-# Automatic Control - Rotary Inverted Pendulum Stabilization
+# LMI PROJECT (Automatic Control) - Rotary Inverted Pendulum Stabilization

 ## Project Overview
 This project focuses on stabilizing a rotary inverted pendulum system using state-space control theory.
 The pendulum, which is inherently unstable, is stabilized around its upright position using linear feedback control techniques.
 The project includes a detailed theoretical analysis of the system’s dynamics, linearization, stability, controllability, and controller design.